fathyb/carbonyl/readme.md

 #### Pro

--   It's easier to update the underlying browser: just update Firefox
+-   It's easier to update the underlying browser: just update Firefox.
--   This makes development easier: just install Firefox and compile the Go code in a few seconds
+-   This makes development easier: just install Firefox and compile the Go code in a few seconds.
--   As of today, Browsh supports extensions while Carbonyl doesn't, although it's on our roadmap
+-   As of today, Browsh supports extensions while Carbonyl doesn't, although it's on our roadmap.

 #### Cons